Mahtis/fysio2/README.md

 ## Testing

-For Ruby testing we use rspec. `bundle exec rspec` runs all the tests under `spec`folder.
+For testing the Ruby backend we use rspec. `bundle exec rspec` runs all the tests under `spec`folder.

 We use [Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/) for testing Java Script.
 Tests are under `app/javascript/components/__tests__` and they can be run with `yarn test`. `yarn run jest --coverage`